Skip to main content

 Modify the Global Theme

-To get started modifying the theme, open up strudel.config.ts.
-In this file you will find the theme object that handles common attributes like palette colors and font families.
-It has been prepopulated with default values to make editing the theme even simpler.
+To get started modifying the theme, open up the theme file in src/app/theme.tsx.
+In this file you will find the theme object.
+This is where all of the theme values are configured and it has been prepopulated with many default values to make editing the theme simpler.

 Change the Color Palette